zeblueslip/fujungao.GitHub.io/_posts/2017-07-29-Citizen-Lab's-Report-on-Liu-Xiaobo-and-the-force-out-of-VPNs.md

 poets and music with profound meaning.

 By the next day, some related Posts in Wechat could be seen for seconds, then disappeared.
-It's not hard to feel that the censorship technique is keeping pace with the resisting tricks, and the former wins again and again.
+It's not hard to feel that the censorship technique is keeping pace with the resistant tricks, and the former wins again and again.

 [The Citizen Lab published a report concerning this](https://citizenlab.ca/2017/07/analyzing-censorship-of-the-death-of-liu-xiaobo-on-wechat-and-weibo/) on 16th July.
 I am quite impressed by the fast responding.
 In this report, it compares the scope of censorship before and after Liu's death.
-It also dicovers some up-dated censor thecnique in Wechat and Weibo.
+It also dicovers some up-dated censored measures in Wechat and Weibo.
 It's quite worth reading.

 Their key findings: